 Your B&B is in Sea Point.
 The Hyde Hotel has a rooftop pool, a fitness centre and a courtyard restaurant with a bar.
-Free fibre WiFi and secure parking is also available.
-An independently owned boutique hotel with 36 luxury suites.
+Free WiFi and secure parking is also available.
+This is an independently-owned boutique hotel with 36 luxury suites.

 The Hyde Hotel